graceidiare/Power_BI_Virtual_Case_Experience__Task_2/README.md

 ![](montlychargesgrouped.png)            | ![](totalchargesgrouped.png)

-Tenure, recorded in months which represents how long the customer had used PhoneNow’s services was also grouped into 6 different year buckets; less than 1 year, 1 year, 2 years, 3 years, 4 years and 5 years or more.
+Tenure, recorded in months which represents how long the customer had been using PhoneNow’s services was also grouped into 6 different year buckets; less than 1 year, 1 year, 2 years, 3 years, 4 years and 5 years or more.

 Tenure(in years)|
 :---------------: